CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![CTF3 - Waldo Address](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/99dac332-e279-4fd1-91e0-f536adedf21f)

+  + Shown successfully completed at the end of this section.

 **Question 25** ***— Binary signals have how many states?***

   + Answer — Binary signals have **two** states (0 and 1).